applicationsonline/librarian/README.md

 your project's declared dependencies, including any version constraints and including the upstream sources for finding them.
 Librarian can resolve the spec, write a lockfile listing the full resolution, fetch the resolved dependencies, install them, and isolate them in your project.

-This is what Bundler does for projects that depend on Ruby gems.
+A bundler written with Librarian will be similar in kind to [Bundler](http://gembundler.com), the bundler for Ruby gems that many modern Rails applications use.

 Librarian-Chef
 ---------------

+Librarian-Chef is a tool that helps you manage the cookbooks that your chef-repo depends on.
+Here are some more details.

 Librarian-Chef is a bundler for infrastructure repositories using Chef.
-You can use Librarian-Chef to resolve your infrastructure's cookbook dependencies, fetch them and install them into your infrastructure.
+You can use Librarian-Chef to resolve your infrastructure's cookbook dependencies, fetch them, and install them into your infrastructure repository.

+Librarian-Chef can resolve and fetch third-party, publicly-released cookbooks, and install them into your infrastructure repository.
+It can also source cookbooks directly from their own source control repositories.

+Librarian-Chef can also deal with cookbooks you may actively be working on outside your infrastructure repository.
+For example, it can deal with cookbooks directly from their own private source control repositories, whether they are remote or local to your machine, and it can deal with cookbooks released to and hosted on a private cookbooks server.

-Librarian-Chef is for resolving and fetching third-party, publicly-released cookbooks, and installing them into your infrastructure repository.
-It is not for dealing with the cookbooks you're actively working on within your infrastructure repository.
+Librarian-Chef is not primarily intended for dealing with the cookbooks you are actively working on *within* your infrastructure repository.
+In such a case, you can still use Librarian-Chef, but it is likely unnecessary.

 Librarian-Chef *takes over* your `cookbooks/` directory and manages it for you based on your `Cheffile`.
 Your `Cheffile` becomes the authoritative source for the cookbooks your infrastructure repository depends on.
 You should not modify the contents of your `cookbooks/` directory when using Librarian-Chef.
-If you have custom cookbooks which are specific to your infrastructure repository, they should go in your `site-cookbooks/` directory.
+If you have cookbooks which are, rather than being separate projects, inherently part of your infrastructure repository, then they should go in a separate directory, like your `site-cookbooks/` directory, and you do not need to use Librarian-Chef to manage them.

 ### The Cheffile